Iryn-e/Personal-Skyrimmodlist/README.md

 ## Bug Fixes

 Plenty of bug fixes to take into consideration, the unoffical skyrim patch helps take out a large majority of them.
-I've got 3 mods in this so far.

 -Top Mod: [Unoffical Skyrim Special Edition Patch](https://www.nexusmods.com/skyrimspecialedition/mods/266 "Link to Nexusmods")
 \